opengeoshub/vgrid/README.md

-# Vgrid - Global Geocoding Systems
+# Vgrid - DGGS and Cell-based Geocoding Utilities

 ## Installation:
 - Using pip: